Dear 8th grade Families,

 - Download Syllabus

-- This is my fourth year with CMS, and my 6th year as a professional educator.
-I am a part of the National Science Teachers Association and was the Science & Technology Coordinator at my last school in Alexandria, Virginia.
+- This is my fourth year with CMS, and my 8th year as a professional educator.
+I am a part of the National Science Teachers Association, American Association for the Advancement of Science, and the Association for Supervision and Curriculum Development.
+I was the Science & Technology Coordinator at my last school in Alexandria, Virginia.
 I am excited to be a part of OUSD leading the way in California by following the Next Generation Science Standards.
 We will cover a variety of topics including physics, astronomy, biology while practicing the core skills of science, technology, engineering, and math.
+Please feel free to reach out if you have any questions or concerns.

 - “Anything worth having is worth working for.”